department-of-veterans-affairs/caseflow/README.md

 ### Feature Toggle

-You can turn on and turn off features using `rails c`.
+To enable and disable features using `rails c`.
 Example usage:

 ```
 # users